CopernicaMarketingSoftware/Documentation/Mailerq/4.0/delivery-properties.md

 support stylesheets that are set in the header.
 Some email clients (especially web based clients) strip out the CSS code from the HTML header.
 This often messes up the layout and look of your messages.
-To overcome this, it is better not to set CSS settings in the header in the first place, but use 'style="..."' attributes in the HTML code instead.
+To overcome this, it is better not to set CSS settings in the header in the first place, but use `style="..."` attributes in the HTML code instead.

 MailerQ can do this automatically.
-If you set the "inlinecss" property to true, MailerQ parses the HTML email, and converts the CSS code from the HTML header into inline 'style="..."' attributes in the HTML body.
+If you set the `inlinecss` property to true, MailerQ parses the HTML email, and converts the CSS code from the HTML header into inline `style="..."` attributes in the HTML body.

 #### MIME header